Skip to content

 There are two main views on the organizational communication: that it is an aspect of the organization or an underlying basis of the organization itself.
 In the context of the globalization the effective communication is considered to be a major factor with significant impact on the success of organizations, thus the second view is accepted as the more appropriate.
 The organizational communication study has three theoretical perspectives: the technical, the contextual and the negotiated.
 The technical view shows the communication as a mechanistic system.
 It focuses on the ways that a message can be delivered with minimum distortions and errors.

 The contextual approach to communication focuses not just on content but on the larger context.
 It pays attention to nonverbal cues as well as verbal content.
 It also looks at the relational context between the sender and receiver within the larger social, organizational or cultural context.
-It sees words as symbols interpreted in context.
+Also, sees words as symbols interpreted in context.

 Discourse analysis is an extension of the contextual perspective.
 Rather than looking at a particular interpersonal exchange or sequences of exchanges, this analysis looks at an overall body of communication (including formal and informal, oral and written communication of all kinds).